StefanThaenert/FCND-Motion-Planning/README.md

 ## Next steps

-### Extra Challenges
-The submission requirements for this project are laid out in the rubric, but if you feel inspired to take your project above and beyond, or maybe even keep working on it after you submit, then here are some suggestions for interesting things to try.

 ### Add heading commands to your waypoints
 This is a recent update!
 Make sure you have the [latest version of the simulator](https://github.com/udacity/FCND-Simulator-Releases/releases).
 In the default setup, you're sending waypoints made up of NED position and heading with heading set to 0 in the default setup.
 Try passing a unique heading with each waypoint.
 If, for example, you want to send a heading to point to the next waypoint, it might look like this: